RaphaelCorrotte/Advanced-Bot.rb/README.md

                                 .load_commands
                                 .load_events
 ```
-Note: if these files dose not exist, the command handler will create them
+Note: if these directories dosen't exist, the command handler will create them

 And run the bot:
 ```ruby